hofers/hofers.github.io/_posts/2019-08-23-hello-world.md

 <!-- e -->

-For the first post to my class blog, I sat down to play a game I found on archive.org's internet arcade called [Hangman](https://archive.org/details/arcade_hangman){:target='_blank' :rel='noreferrer'}.
+For the first post to my class blog, I sat down to play a game I found on archive.org's internet arcade called [Hangman](https://archive.org/details/arcade_hangman){% out %}.
 It's the classic pen-and-paper game we all probably know well, only in an arcade cabinet (or in this case, a browser).

 Video games and paper games have a couple different advantages (as mentioned in class).
 Notably in this case, scoring was handled in a way that was not immediately clear to me.
 Because video games self-enforce rules, unclear rulesets can lead to frustrating experiences.